Sanyu (painter)

-Sanyu or Chang Yu (常玉; 14 October 1901 – August 1966) was a Chinese-French painter.
+Sanyu or Chang Yu (常玉; 14 October 1901 – August 1966) was a Chinese-French painter of the School of Paris.

 Biography

 Chang Yu was born in Nanchong, Sichuan Province, on 14 October 1901.
 His family owned one of the largest silk-weaving mills in Sichuan, the Dehe Silk Factory, which was managed by Sanyu's eldest brother Chang Junmin.
 The business was so successful that Junmin earned the accolade Millionaire Chang of Nanchong and the annals of the city of Nanchong record and applaud his accomplishments.
 Thirty-seven years older than Sanyu, Junmin doted on his younger brother and, recognizing his interest and talent in art, spared little to support and encourage all his artistic endeavors.
 The family's wealth allowed Sanyu to be schooled at home, which included calligraphy lessons with the Sichuan calligrapher Zhao Xi (1877–1938) and painting lessons with his father, known in Nanchong for his skill in painting lions and horses.

 Growing up in Nanchong, approximately 300 kilometres from Chengdu, Sanyu was most probably unaffected by the discontent that was brewing in the major cities of China at this time.
 After the overthrow of the Qing dynasty and the founding of the Republic in 1911, China was faced with growing autocracy from within and encroaching imperialism from without.
 Crippled by these dual tensions, compounded by the ineffectiveness of antiquated social and political systems, China was rendered impotent, forcing many to reassess the predicament of their torn nation.
 The unacceptable terms of the Treaty of Versailles forced a counter-movement that gained momentum through student organizations across the country, culminating in the historic May Fourth Incident.
 Academicians and students led the revolt against foreign infringement of China's territorial sovereignty and rights to self-rule.
 They recognized that to regain their country's integrity, China needed to strengthen itself through reform.
 A unified voice demanded the rejuvenation of the country through modernization, which, at that time, meant Westernization.
 Many resolved, therefore, to travel abroad to learn the ways of the West in order to benefit their troubled nation.